-The sport of roller derby was invented in 1936 by Leo and Oscar Seltzer.
-Shortly after, Oscar began producing and selling skates, first as the Aerflyte company and then under the name Roller Derby® Skate Corp.
+The sport of roller derby was invented in 1936.
+Shortly after, the founders began producing and selling skates, first as the Aerflyte company and then under the name Roller Derby® Skate Corp.

 As banked track derby grew more popular, the phenomenon of "sidewalk skating" began to sweep the country.
 Children and adults were lacing up skates and taking to the sidewalks after watching their favorite derby stars battle on television.